 Child Safety Training: Self-Protection Skills

-The more a child trusts their own instincts, the more likely it is that they'll follow them instead of waiting around, wondering if they're right or not.
+The more children trust their instincts, the more likely it is that they'll follow them instead of waiting around, wondering if they're right or not.

 The "No!
 Go!
 Yell!
 Tell!"
 Strategy